OxalisCommunity/Oxalis-AS4/docs/peppol-test-bed/index.md

 ## Setting up an Oxalis-AS4 Access Point

-Please follow one of the outbound installation procedures found [here](../installation/index.md).
+Please follow one of the inbound installation procedures found [here](../installation/index.md).

 The Oxalis configuration file (oxalis.xml) for your AP should look something like this: